 The furniture and setting make a departure from the trendy and casual seating arrangement which is popular nowadays.
 The dimly lit place with wood and leather furniture reminds us of pre-1980’s era.

 With menu cards delivered at the table soon, everyone placed the orders.
 There’s quite a bit on the offer.
 Unlike Bar Palladio which has a limited menu, Shikaar Bagh offers the full menu in both drinks and food.

 First drinks were delivered along with potato wedges.
 People who ordered beer were the happiest.
 The ones who ordered Sangria were really unhappy.
 They found it a towards a sweeter side!
 Maybe the choice of wine that goes into making Sangria wasn’t that good!

 And then the pizza arrived which was not edible as the base wasn’t baked well.
 Steward was called and explained.
 He promptly agreed to re-do it!
 Our pizza was given another shot of oven and brought back.
 The taste, however, wasn’t that good.
 I’m sure making a good pizza is not difficult these days; even small cafes in Jaipur make excellent thin crust pizzas!
 There was no problem with potato wedges though.
 The service was excellent.

 Overall, Shikaar Bagh is a great place.
-I hope that team takes care of food, our only grouse!
+I hope that the team takes care of food, our only grouse!
 Even though Bar Palladio offers distinctive and stunning interiors, it fails in providing choices in its menu.
 The seating option at Bar Palladio is limiting as outdoor seats are neither comfortable nor it can accommodate large groups.
 Shikaar Bagh fills this void!.
 Shikaar Bagh is worth visiting for the ambiance and yore!

 check out my earlier post on Bar Palladio – Bar Palladio Jaipur/ Chic bar of Jaipur/ iphonography.
 Check out other posts in Jaipur Eats